pablomdd/scooter-adas/README.md

 # scooter-adas
 Driving Assistant for e-scooter.
-Prevent forward collitions reducing speed or braking autonomously.
+Prevent forward collitions by reducing speed or braking autonomously.